JasonJWilliamsNY/purple_line_dev_doc/step7.rst

 **Some things to remember about the platform**

-- You must be a registered user to use Purple Line. (register for a CyVerse account at `user.cyverse.org <https://user.cyverse.org/>`_)
+- You must be a registered CyVerse user to use Purple Line (register for a CyVerse account at `user.cyverse.org <https://user.cyverse.org/>`_)
 - The Purple line was designed to make microbiome/eDNA data analysis "simple".
   However, we ask that users very carefully and thoughtfully decide what "jobs" they want to submit.